Paul Staroba

-Paul Louis Staroba (born January 20, 1949) is a former American football wide receiver and punter.
-He played college football for the University of Michigan from 1968 to 1970.
+Paul Louis Staroba (born January 20, 1949) is an American former professional football player who was a wide receiver and punter in the National Football League (NFL).
+He played college football for the Michigan Wolverines from 1968 to 1970.
 During the 1970 season, he caught 35 passes for 519 yards and led the Big Ten Conference, and finished fourth in the country, with a 41.5 yard punting average.
-He also played in the National Football League (NFL) for the Cleveland Browns in 1972 and the Washington Redskins and Green Bay Packers in 1973.
+He played in the NFL for the Cleveland Browns in 1972 and the Washington Redskins and Green Bay Packers in 1973.

-Early years
+Early life

 Staroba grew up in Flint, Michigan, attended St. Matthew High School in Flint, and played high school football as a running back.

 University of Michigan

 Staroba enrolled at the University of Michigan and played for the Michigan Wolverines football team from 1968 to 1970.
 He saw limited playing time as a sophomore and junior, catching 11 passes for 158 yards in 1968 and 12 passes for 141 yards in 1969.
 As a senior, Staroba became a starter and caught 35 passes for 519 yards.
 He had the best game of his career on October 31, 1970, in a 29-15 victory over the Wisconsin Badgers.
 He caught six passes from Don Moorhead for a total of 178 receiving yards, a touchdown and a two-point conversion.
 Staroba also served as Michigan's punter, punted for 2,240 yards in 1970 (including 401 yards against Arizona), and led the Big Ten, and finished fourth in the country, with a 41.5 yard average in 1970.